Princeton-Competitive-Programming/princeton-competitive-programming/pages/intro.md

 know the basics of order of growth notation (namely big theta notation).

-# Example Problem Structure in Competitive Programming

-In competitive programming, problems are presented in a specific format designed to clearly communicate the task to be solved, input/output details, constraints, and test cases.
-Here's a detailed look at how a typical problem is structured.

 ## Problem Structure

 A problem statement is usually divided into 6 sections: